 Regardless of this, GWP would not want to understate the work we are doing to prepare for this eventuality.

 In order to ensure that our business is sustainable, we have put plans in place to minimise potential disruption, mitigate any difficulties and to ensure the best outcome for our company and our customers as the transition away from EU membership takes place.

-In preparation for the forthcoming events relating to the scheduled departure from the EU on 29th March 2019, GWP Group have and will continue to both monitor and evaluate information provided by the government, media, customers, suppliers and our own staff to ensure that we minimise any risk to our customers and ourselves.
+In preparation for the forthcoming events relating to the end of the current transition period currently scheduled for 31st December 2020, GWP Group have and will continue to both monitor and evaluate information provided by the government, media, customers, suppliers and our own staff to ensure that we minimise any risk to our customers and ourselves.